 Talent management software is any tool or set of tools designed to support, automate, or aid a core area (or multiple areas) of human resources responsibilities in an organization.

-These core areas of HR responsibilities typically include compensation, recruitment, performance management, and employee development.
-Talent management software solutions can typically be grouped into two general categories:
+These core areas of HR responsibilities include compensation, recruitment, performance management, and employee development.
+Talent management software solutions are further grouped into two general categories:

 - Specific tools.
 Usually web-based services, specific talent management tools will address a single talent management or HR need.
 Payroll automation and support is a common example.